Richard Thomas Nolan: Personal life

 While attending Trinity College (Connecticut) in 1955, Nolan met his life partner, Robert C. Pingpank.
 Throughout their lives, they were forced to hide their relationship due to the potential of losing their jobs.
 During a career change for both in 1967, the couple finally moved in together into a unique two-family house designed by Pingpank, so that they could live together, yet maintain separate addresses and phones.
 This allowed them to maintain their relationship while avoiding challenges to their careers; they lived in this home until their retirement in 1994, when they moved to Florida.
 The couple has been profiled by The LGBT Religious Archives Network, and the Center for Lesbian and Gay Studies in Religion and Ministry (a recently established center of the Pacific School of Religion, Berkeley, California).

 Richard Nolan and Robert Pingpank were married legally at age 72 on June 4, 2009, in the Trinity College Chapel, Hartford, CT.
-Nolan and Pingpank reside in the John Knox Village (a continuing care retirement community), Pompano Beach, FL, and are active in Lambda Legal and Integrity Palm Beach.
+Nolan and Pingpank resided in the John Knox Village (a continuing care retirement community), Pompano Beach, FL, and were active in Lambda Legal and Integrity Palm Beach.